|

 DESIGNS

-- a.
+a.
+One-group

-One-group posttest
+posttest only:

-only: effect of
+effect of treatment

-treatment given to
+given to one group

-observed.
+is observed.

+b.
 One-group

 pretest-posttest: